awsdocs/amazon-opensearch-service-developer-guide/doc_source/saml.md

 **Note**
 You can't change the SSO URL from its service\-provided value, so SAML authentication for Dashboards does not support proxy servers\.

+## SAML authentication for domains running in a VPC<a name="saml-vpc"></a>

+SAML does not require direct communication between your identity provider and your service provider\.
+Therefore, even if your OpenSearch domain is hosted within a private VPC, you can still use SAML as long as your browser can communicate with both your OpenSearch cluster and your identity provider\.
+Your browser essentially acts as the intermediary between your identity provider and your service provider\.
+For a useful diagram that explains the SAML authentication flow, see the [Okta documentation](https://developer.okta.com/docs/concepts/saml/#planning-for-saml)\.

 ## Enabling SAML authentication<a name="saml-enable"></a>